TiffanyKousiman/sokoban-planning-agent/README.md

 - `sokoban.py`: contains a class Warehouse that allows you to load puzzle instances from text files.
 - `sokoban_gui.py`: a GUI implementation of Sokoban that allows you to play and explore puzzles.
 This GUI program can call the planner function solve_weighted_sokoban
 - `mySokobanSolver.py`: solver using heuristic search.
 - `sanity_check.py`: script to perform very basic tests on mySokobanSolver.py.
-The marker will use a different script with different warehouses.
 - `warehouses/`: a number of warehouse puzzles.